 An important cave containing prehistoric rock paintings in the Almadenes gorge, Cieza.

-This is an important and interesting cave which can be visited by prior arrangement as part of a group visit to Cieza, and is also open during peak months of the year for visits by individuals or smaller groups.
+This is an interesting cave containing Neolithic rock art and Roman remains, which can be visited by prior arrangement as part of a group visit to Cieza, and is also open during peak months of the year for visits by individuals or smaller groups.

 There are many caves within the municipality which show evidence of prehistoric occupation, and an abundance of not only archaeological remains including ceramics, flints and tools, but also natural rock-art paintings.

 The Cueva de la Serreta is located on the left hand bank of the Los Almadenes gorge, and is virtually inaccessible from the canyon itself, but offers superb views of the canyon and the water below from its interior.
 The cave is accessed from a hole in the ground on the left hand bank of the gorge and historically would have been entered via a ladder or rope, before the creation of the existing spiral staircase which takes visitors down into the cave today.

 The cave itself is 35 metres long and is 16 metres below the ground.